 The maximum difficulty of the Bitcoin network can be expressed as: maximum_target / 1.
 And the number 1 is used since when Bitcoin was launched on the market the difficulty of the network was at that level.
 This value cannot be 0, as it would give an infinite result.
 Thus, the calculation of maximum_target / 1 will result in an enormously large number, approximately 2 ^ 224.

 Is the difficulty just for the PoW consensus protocol?

-The difficulty of mining in a cryptocurrency is applicable to different consensus protocols as PoW, PoS,DPoS is PoA.
+The difficulty of mining in a cryptocurrency is applicable to different consensus protocols and PoW, pos,DPoSthe POA.
 But It is the blockchains that use the Proof of Work (PoW) system, which use this data as an important point for their security and operation.
 In a PoW blockchain network, miners are asked to perform a cryptographic test whose difficulty increases as the power of the network increases.

 This means that finding the right solution requires millions of hash operations per second to be performed across the entire network.
 The proof-of-work algorithm involves hashing the block header and generating a random number.
 For this, the cryptographic algorithm is generally used SHA-256, until you find a solution that fits a certain pattern.

-This whole process causes more powerful computing equipment to be created, such as FPGA,CPU, But by the full GPU acceleration tech o ASIC to generate enough solutions and to verify transactions.
+This whole process causes more powerful computing equipment to be created, such as FPGA,CPU, GPU o ASIC to generate enough solutions and to verify transactions.
 Thus, the difficulty of the network is adjusted to ensure that the speed of block generation.

 This whole process is not repeated in other protocols because their operation is different and they focus their ability to provide security in other less demanding mechanisms in energy and computational resources.